Submit request or call to make an appointment.

-Children with coarctation of the aortacan have the conditon repaired two different ways: throughcardiac catheterizationor thoracic surgery.
-When recommending treatment, Norton Children’s Heart Institute specialists will consider your child’s age, overall health, the site of the narrowing and the level of narrowing in the aorta.
+Children with coarctation of the aorta can have the condition repaired two different ways: through cardiac catheterization or thoracic surgery.
+When recommending treatment, specialists with Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, will consider your child’s age, overall health, the site of the narrowing and the level of narrowing in the aorta.

-Norton Children’s Heart Institute, affiliated with the University of Louisville, is the leading provider of pediatric heart care in Louisville and Southern Indiana.
+Norton Children’s Heart Institute is the leading provider of pediatric heart care in Louisville and Southern Indiana.

 A number of different surgical techniques can be used to repair a coarctation of the aorta:

 Complications from coarctation of the aorta surgery may include: